Welcome to PayPal!

 - You received the payment for activities that violated this user agreement, the PayPal Acceptable Use Policy or any other PayPal policy.

 When you receive a payment, you are liable to PayPal for the full amount of the payment sent to you plus any fees if the payment is later invalidated for any reason.
 If the buyer paid in another currency, the full amount of the payment sent to you may be calculated in that currency, using PayPal's transaction exchange rate (including our currency conversion fee) at the time the refund or reversal is processed.
-If your PayPal balance is insufficient to cover your liability for the payment amount plus the fees, then this will result in a negative PayPal balance.
-Any negative PayPal balance represents an amount that you owe to us, and, in this situation, you must immediately add funds to your PayPal balance to eliminate it.
+If the balance in your PayPal account is insufficient to cover your liability for the payment amount plus the fees, then this will result in a negative PayPal balance.
+Any negative PayPal balance represents an amount that you owe to us, and, in this situation, you must immediately add funds to your PayPal account to eliminate it.
 If you do not do so, PayPal may:

 - engage in collection efforts to recover such amounts from you;